 How aggregation works

 Municipal electricity aggregation is a form of group electricity purchasing.
-Electricity aggregation replaces your electricity supplier, and it changes the price that your electric utility (National Grid or Eversource) uses to calculate the Supply Charges portion of your electric bill.
+Electricity aggregation replaces your electricity supplier, and it changes the price that your electric utility (National Grid or Eversource) uses to calculate the Supply charge portion of your electric bill.
 In addition, aggregation can increase the amount of renewable energy in your electricity supply.
 But electricity aggregation does not replace National Grid or Eversource as your electric utility.

 Here’s how it works: